SRLzz/liweizhen.github.io/index.md

 ## WORK EXPERIENCE
+### Ford Motor (Waterloo, Ontario, Canada) Jan. – Apr.
+2023:
+***Android HMI Software Developer:***
+- Implementing widgets, animations, ability pages, etc. for car interior screen theming.
 ### Inossem (Montreal, Quebec, Canada) May. – Aug.
 2022
 ***Java Developer:***
-- Implement interfaces for company’s projects, add and modify abilities to the web- application on back end.
+- Creating interfaces, add and modify abilities to the web-application.
-- Access and manage the main databases, and update information according to the given Excel form(once tried Python Crawler).
-- Collaborate with colleagues for testing on Postman.
-- Write documentation and user manual for the whole project, while accessing the web- application and reading the front-end code was necessary.

 ### Shenyang Linktech (Shenyang, Liaoning Province, China) Sep. – Dec.
 2020
 ***Java Development Engineer Intern:***
--	Build structures and implement interface for company’s temporary online activity codes.
--	Access and manage the main database, and update information if necessary.
+-	Creating interfaces, database, and technical issues solving.
--	Implement tools using Spring Boot and MySQL commands to assist co-workers for managing selected\
-  database, which will be helpful to save some time for our programming of the main project\
-  (supported by China Unicom Liaoning branch) that Linktech was working on.
--	Handle technical complaints from China Unicom (Liaoning area) customers.

 ## RELAVENT PROJECTS
 - Github personal introduction page using Markdown and HTML.
-(2022)
+(2022)\
+- Built a Kotlin notepad app with core features like adding, deleting, editing, and retrieving notes, including content highlighting and time-based note sorting.
+(2022)\
 - Android Application of a music player written in Java (Android Studio).\
   It can play downloaded music (in the Android phone emulator sdcard) after clicking, with an icon spinning in the middle.\
   It has a process bar at the  bottom, with previous song, next song, and pause buttons above.\